LeonardoMonte/bethehero/README.md

 # bethehero
-Website and app of a donation system for NGOs.
+Website and app made using react of a donation system for NGOs.